-The two active components in medical cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD) are both useful in combating the symptoms such as flashbacks, anxiety, and sleeplessness.
+The two active components in medical cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD) have both shown promise in combating some PSTD symptoms.

-Both of these are available in liquid formats, mainly capsules and tinctures.
+Both THC and CBD are available in liquid formats, mainly capsules and tinctures.

-Through genetic engineering, the amount of THC in flowers has greatly increased but is still nowhere close to the concentration of THC in distillate, which is typically almost 100%.
+Although the amount of THC in flowers has greatly increased through genetic engineering, it is still nowhere close to the concentration of THC in distillate, which is typically almost 100%.